dotnet/arcade/Documentation/AzureDevOps/TestReportingData.md

 **Significance**: The closer this value is to 1, the more likely something changed recently to cause this test to start failing.
 This value also indicates the difference between "Current" and "Historical"

 **SplitDate**: The date of the first day of the week of data aggregated.
 This date also represents the difference between the "Current" and "Historical" columns.

-## How do we collect the data?

-Only tests that are ran through Helix have their results captured to be added to the test reporting tables.
-This means that tests that run in pipelines not utilized by pull requests (e.g. CI pipelines) will have their data collected as well.
-And as long as our PAT has access to the Azure DevOps project the test runs in, we can collect results from tests that run there.